michaelserv/tf-javanew-dns-1/README.md

 ## Summary

-This repo will create a create your custom EKS environment.
+This repo will create and set up your DNS resources with failover and notification.

 ## Basic Architecture